 - Omni (UK) is a plant-based D2C pet food company producing nutritionally complete, sustainable products that promote pet health.

 - Eggfield (Switzerland) is a plant-based egg company producing liquid- and whole-egg alternatives.

 - Asanté (Mexico) is a plant-based meat-and-fish company developing alternatives to traditional Mexican foods, including pastor, cochinita, and barbacoa.

 - Kern Tec (Austria) processes discarded fruit pits to develop high-value raw materials for dairy and other plant-based alternatives.

 - Kinoko Labs (Germany) is a food tech company producing alternative meat and fish protein using fermentation.

 - Nøko (France) develops plant-based food and supplements for professional fighters and athletes, based on the power of micro-algae.

-- ProMeat (India) is a clean-label, plant-based chicken company combining the use of cutting-edge electrospinning technology with ingredients from indigenous and underutilised crops.
+- ProMeat (India) is a clean-label company developing plant-based chicken and other meat alternatives from indigenous and underutilised crops.

 - Root Kitchen (UK) is a plant-based frozen-ready-meals company targeting the D2C meal-subscription and retail markets.